amwebexpert/etoolbox/README.md

 ## Online demo

-The app has been deployed and you can test it right [here](https://amwebexpert.github.io/etoolbox/index.html).
+The app has been deployed and you can test it right [here!](https://amwebexpert.github.io/etoolbox).
+Whenever a feature is only available under Electron the UI element will be disabled or a corresponding popup message will be displayed.
+But most of the time we will try to make the feature available online.

 ## Windows, Linux and MacOS versions

-Since 95% of the features do not require desktop capabilities, Electron is actually not really required.
-However having a desktop application gives nice things like global OS shortcuts and a dedicated OS window.
+Since most of the features don't need to access desktop capabilities, Electron is actually not absolutely required.
+However, having a desktop application gives nice things like:

+- global OS shortcuts
+- dedicated OS window
+- ability to select exactly where a file will be stored whenever the SPA offers a `Save As...` button
+- etc.

 Again feel free to try ot the online [demo](https://amwebexpert.github.io/etoolbox/) before trying to package the Electron app for your platform :-)